cronkitedata/cronkite-docs/docs/excel/xlguides/xl-filtersort.md

 Select your entire table, using Shift-CTL-* or by selecting the corners, then choose your table style:

 ![create table]({{site.baseurl}}/assets/images/06-filtersort-createtable.gif)

+#### A data table trap

+One trap of the data table is that usually, Excel assumes you want to use the name of the column to create a formula.
+This can get old fast, since it no longer adjusts the column name to reflect moving to the next one.
+To turn off this behavior, go into Excel's preferences and choose "Tables and Filters".
+Then turn off the option that says "Use table names in formulas".

 ### Sorting